What About Rape?

 Abortion is not a mere “removal of support” – it actively destroys and dismembers another human.
 Even if this new human person is forced upon you unwillingly, there is no way to remove them without actively killing them.
 While the intention may be to lessen another person’s suffering, this is a great injustice to the second victim involved because they did not choose to be placed in this situation, either.
 If both victims of the situation can walk away with their lives intact, isn’t this the best option?

 Obviously not.
 No matter what the circumstances are regarding the little boy’s conception, he is a human being with a right to life that cannot be taken away.
 The circumstances surrounding conception do not change that reality.
+The boy's location or the crime of his father has no bearing on his human rights.

 Sexual Assault Has Hurt Us ALL